 Barbican – Bethlem Museum of the Mind – British Library – British Museum

-Springtime at the Barbican ushers in AI: More than Human (May 16 – August 26), which takes over the whole centre in a highly interactive exhibition challenging you to explore the boundaries between man and machine.
+At the Barbican there’s still time to catch AI: More than Human (until August 26), which takes over the whole centre in a highly interactive exhibition challenging you to explore the boundaries between man and machine.
 The exhibition brings together a survey of developments in AI and new artist commissions which use artificial intelligence as both inspiration and medium.

-Lee Krasner: Living Colour (May 30 – September 1) reveals the work of Abstract Expressionist Lee Krasner, whose remarkable work has been all but overshadowed by that of her husband, Jackson Pollock.
+Lee Krasner: Living Colour (until September 1) reveals the work of Abstract Expressionist Lee Krasner, whose remarkable work has been all but overshadowed by that of her husband, Jackson Pollock.
 With almost 100 works on show, including highly-acclaimed pieces from the 1940s, this is the first major show of her work in Europe for more than 50 years.

 Bethlem Museum of the Mind

 In the rounds of the famous psychiatric hospital, Bethlem Museum of the Mind opens the doors of perception with Brilliant Visions: Mescaline, Art Psychiatry (until August 31).
 The exhibition examines a group of Surrealist artists who, in the 1930s, painted under the influence of psychosis-inducing drug mescaline to aid the understanding of patients at the nearby Maudsley Hospital and their own psychoses.
 These Guttman-Maclay experiments were used as illustrations of psychopathic states and were used to identify and classify mental illnesses.